 Promote, promote, promote

 Hurray, you’ve got a final draft of your book, and you’ve self-published it on one of the great platforms.
 You’re now about halfway through this self-publication process.
 But the stark truth is that no one, at this point, knows what you did (other than a handful of family members, friends, or colleagues).
 You have to let people know that your book exists – by promoting it.
 The obvious questions are where? and how?

 The where, today, is mostly on social networks.
 If you don’t already have a presence, you need to establish one.
 And if you’re reading this before your book is finished, it wouldn’t hurt to start early, so when your book is ready, you can alert your network right away.
 You can also write posts and comments on other websites, where you think your audience might look.

 You should have your own website, even if it’s just for your new book.
-There, you can offer any number of promotions (e.g., free books; something else free, like a membership, if someone buys your book; a free subscription to your online magazine or newsletter).
+There, you can offer any number of promotions (e.g., free books or something else free, like a membership).
+Or, if someone buys your book, they get a free subscription to your online magazine or newsletter.

 The whole idea is to let the world know that you and your new book exist.